Camarasaurus: Feeding

-Camarasaurus probably had a more powerful bite than other sauropods due to the very large (an upwards facing projection of the mandible) and the supratemporal fenestra that provided extensive attachement surfaces for large masticatory muscles (the external mandibular adductor muscles).
+Camarasaurus probably had a more powerful bite than other sauropods due to the very large (an upwards facing projection of the mandible) and the extensive attachment surfaces for large masticatory muscles (the external mandibular adductor muscles) in the supratemporal fenestra.
 A 2016 study by David Button and colleagues estimated that the bite force of Camarasaurus was almost four times higher than that of Diplodocus.
-The bite force was highest in the posterior portion of the tooth row, where it is estimated to have reached up to 1978 newton.
+The bite force was highest in the posterior portion of the tooth row, where it is estimated to have reached up to 1978 newtons.
 The sturdy construction of the skull also suggests that it was able to resist greater stresses during feeding than other sauropods.
 Per Christiansen, in a 2000 paper, suggested that Camarasaurus was adapted to biting off vegetation, but did not rake leaves as Diplodocus or Brachiosaurus did.
 The upper and lower teeth appeared to have fit into each other.
-In a 1994 study, Jorge Calvo suggested that Camarasaurus could crush food items against its teeth by moving its jaws back and forth, allowing some degree of food processing before shallowing.
+In a 1994 study, Jorge Calvo suggested that Camarasaurus could crush food items against its teeth by moving its jaws back and forth, allowing some degree of food processing before swallowing.